-OBJECTIVES: To improve the quality of invasive pulmonary aspergillosis (IPA) management for intensive care unit (ICU) patients using a practical diagnostic scoring model.
-METHODS: This nested case-control study aimed to determine the incidence of IPA in 405 ICU patients, between July 2012 and June 2014, at 6 hospitals in Jakarta, Indonesia.
+Objectives: To improve the quality of invasive pulmonary aspergillosis (IPA) management for intensive care unit (ICU) patients using a practical diagnostic scoring model.
+Methods: This nested case-control study aimed to determine the incidence of IPA in 405 ICU patients, between July 2012 and June 2014, at 6 hospitals in Jakarta, Indonesia.
 Phenotypic identifications and galactomannan (GM) tests of sera and lung excreta were performed in mycology laboratory, Parasitology Department, Faculty of Medicine, Universitas Indonesia in Jakarta, Indonesia.
-RESULTS: The incidence of IPA in the ICUs was 7.7% (31 of 405 patients).
-A scoring model used for IPA diagnosis showed 4 variables as the most potential risk factors: lung excreta GM index (score 2), solid organ malignancy (score 2), pulmonary tuberculosis (score 2), and systemic corticosteroids (score 1).
-Patients were included in a high-risk group if their score was greater than 2, and in a low-risk group if their score was less than 2.
-CONCLUSION: This study provides a novel diagnosis scoring model to predict IPA in ICU patients.
+Results: The incidence of IPA in the ICUs was 7.7% (31 of 405 patients).
+A scoring model used for IPA diagnosis showed 4 variables as the most potential risk factors: Lung excreta GM index (score 2), solid organ malignancy (score 2), pulmonary tuberculosis (score 2), and systemic corticosteroids (score 1).
+Patients were included in a high-risk group if their score was >2, and in a low-risk group if their score was <2.
+Conclusion: This study provides a novel diagnosis scoring model to predict IPA in ICU patients.
 Using this model, a more rapid diagnosis and treatment of IPA may be possible.
 The application of the diagnosis scoring should be preceded by specified pre-requisites.